wp-plugins/ose-firewall/readme.txt

 10. ClamAV Open Source Free Antivirus Integration

 == Changelog ==

+= 4.0.0 =
+* Enhancement: Completely rewrite User Interface which is fully responsive
+* Enhancement: Completely rewrite framework to reduce database connection and memory usage
+* Enhancement: Completely rewrite framework to enhance efficiency in detecting hacking attempts
+* Enhancement: New virus scanning architect to simultaneously scan all types of viruses in the server which makes the scanning faster and consume less CPU sources

 = 3.8.4 =
 * Fixed: Fixed incorrect database export download link issue